You shall know the truth and the truth shall set you free

-We have to remember that God did NOT dictate the Bible world-for-word.
+We must remember that God did not dictate the Bible world-for-word.
 It was inspired by the Holy Spirit and it filtered unto our modern paper through the minds of men, who were all traditional misogynists.

-And so, the traditional dress-code, customs, and traditional and conventional beliefs of 1st century Jews and Gentiles cannot be forced upon the 21st century, born again body of Christ, (1 Tim.
+And so, the traditional dress-code, customs, and traditional and conventional beliefs of 1st century Hebrews and Gentiles (those from non-Hebrew nations) cannot be forced upon the 21st century, born again body of Christ, (1 Tim.
 2:15; 1 Cor.
 11:5.)
 For instance: replacing the traditional, 1st century wearing of a veil with the wearing of a hat is simply ridiculous, (1 Cor.
 11:10-16.)

-Jesus’ true Gospel proclaims that every human on earth should be saved through personal faith in Jesus, and obedience to His contextual Word, (1 Jn.
+Jesus’ true Gospel proclaims that every human on earth should be saved through personal faith in Jesus, and we all remain saved by constant obedience to His contextual Word, (1 Jn.
 1:12-13; Mt.
 7:7-27.)
-Every believer aught to know that ALL sincere believers together are “the children of God through their FAITH in Jesus,” the Scriptural Christ.
+Every believer aught to know that all sincere believers together are “the children of God through their faith in Jesus,” the Scriptural Christ.

 Paul also wrote, “There is neither Jew nor Gentile, slave nor free, male nor female, for you are ALL one in Christ Jesus.
 And if you [all] are Christ’s, then we are Abraham’s [spiritual] seed, and [spiritual] heirs according to the promise [of the Gospel — Jn.
 1:11-13; Gal.
 4:6.]”

-TRADITIONAL MISOGYNY IS THE REASON WHY THIS TYPE OF MISOGYNY IS IN THE BIBLE
+TRADITIONAL MISOGYNY IS WHY HATRED FOR WOMEN IS IN THE BIBLE

-There is not one single contextual, truly God-breathed verse in the Bible that subjects women to men in general.
-For every verse that commands wives to submit to the godly leadership of their “own” husbands, there is another that commands husbands to “love, honour and cherish” their “own” wives - which has nothing to do with other men, or men and life in general.
+There is not one contextual, truly God-breathed verse in the Bible that subjects women to men in general.
+For every verse that commands wives to submit to the Godly leadership of their “own” husbands, there is another that commands husbands to “love, honour” and cherish their “own” wives - which has nothing to do with other men, the church, the true body of Christ, or life in general.

-This does not mean that Jesus did away with the sexes on a physical level, and that the unisex concept, and homosexuality and lesbianism are okay: Rom.
-1:24-32.
+This does not mean that Jesus did away with the sexes on a physical level, and that the unisex concept, homosexuality, and lesbianism are okay, (Rom.
+1:24-32.)
 Nor does it mean that He annulled the physical marriage and family structure in any way.
 However, from the very beginning in the Garden in Eden until today, the Godly submission of the wife pertains only to her own husband and not to other men, even those in the body of Christ.
-In the same way, the truly Scriptural born again bride of Christ should live a life of total submission to Him alone, but this submission does not pertain to the world, to the religious church system, or to the body of Christ in general: Jam.
-4:4-7.
-The marriage-covenant between a (one) husband and his (one and only) wife, is the only relationship that places a distinct head or rather, a loving, human steward over the woman just because she is female.
+In the same way, the truly Scriptural born again bride of Christ should live a life of total submission to Him alone, but this submission does not pertain to the world, to the idolatrous church system, or to the body of Christ in general, (Jam.
+4:4-7.)
+The marriage-covenant between a (one) husband and his (one) wife, is the only relationship that places a distinct head or rather, a loving, human steward over the woman just because she is female.